ResetXPDR/MSFS_AutoFPS/README.md

   - Auto detailed FPS logging on outlier FPS events.
     - Logs for 1 second before (memorised) the first detected outlier FPS event and 10 seconds after the last outlier FPS event of an outlier sequence.
     - Can run concurrently with the existing detailed FPS logging which is manually enabled by the user.
-  - Additional FPS averaging modes and associated logging:
-    - **1 – Rolling Average**  - The extant averaging method, which is a simple average over recent frames.
-Smooth and consistent, but **can lag or dip noticeably** during sudden FPS drops.
-    - **2 – Adaptive Exponential Moving Average (EMA) with Confirmation** - Applies exponential smoothing but only accepts major trend shifts after a consistent pattern, filtering brief spikes or dips.
-    - **3 – Sigma-Clipped Average** - Averages recent FPS values while filtering out statistical outliers.
-Ideal for reducing noise without flattening real changes.
-    - **4 – Confirmed Windowed Average**  - A rolling average that only updates large deviations if they are sustained, making it resistant to transient drops but slower to respond.
-    - Clicking the FPS label cycles through the different average types and also sub-settings applicable to the current type.
-    - The FPS label is shown in the in the format FPSX_Y: where:
-      - X is the FPS average type number for types 2 through 4.
-      - Y is the sub-mode, either confirmation duration in seconds for FPS average types 2 and 4 or sigma multiplier for type 3.
-    - FPS average types 2 and 4 support adjustable confirmation durations (2–4 seconds).
-The recommended value is 3.
-      - Higher values improve resilience to FPS spikes but delay responsiveness to sustained changes.
-      - Lower values respond quicker but may allow brief noise into the average.
-    - FPS average type 3 introduces a configurable sigma multiplier (1.00–2.00 in 0.25 increments).
-The default is 1.50.
-      - Lower values apply stricter spike rejection; higher values are more permissive and responsive.
-    - When changing away from FPS average types 2 through 4, the default confirmation duration and sigma multiplier is restored, as applicable, such that detailed FPS logging shows the default behaviour of these FPS average types when they are not currently selected.
   - Virtual screen coordinates and window position logging on app startup.
   - Verbose compatibility test results in log file.
 <br/><br/>